vincedbowen/communication-phase/docs/abstract.md

 # Abstract

-- Systematic review of outcomes of robotic vs. laraposcopic vs. open surgery
-- Analysis of why much of the current data is considered inconclusive
-    - Or just why we need more research
-- Topics: Medicine and health, technology adoption, Internet and technology [cite](https://www.pewresearch.org/topics/)
-- Research questions:
+#### Research questions:
-    - Why is their a lack of research regarding the outcomes of RAS
+	- Why is there a lack of conclusive research regarding the outcomes of Robot Assisted Surgeries (RAS)?
 	- What **does** the current data indicate in terms of patient safety?

-    - How does innovation still thrive despite this pubically available information?
-- Methods: Break down captain's log searches (I guess this was important after all)
-- Results: Limited data shows success in certain non-cancerous use cases
-- Conclusions: Need more publically available research
+#### Objectives:
+This is Systematic review of outcomes of RAS when compared to traditional laparoscopic and open surgeries and an analysis of why much of the current data is considered inconclusive.

+#### Topics:
+Medicine and health, technology adoption, Internet and technology

+#### Methodology:
+Systematic search across various engines and databases focused on:
+	- Robotic Assisted Surgery
+	- Robotic Assisted Surgery vs. Laparoscopic
+	- Robotic Assisted Surgery vs. Open
+	- Outcomes in Robotic Surgeries

+#### Results:
+A large portion of data suggests RAS is a viable, if not better, option in many contexts .

+#### Conclusions:
+More conclusive research is needed to understand the complete viability of RAS in many contexts and use cases.

-- Keywords: *Robotic surgery*, *Robotically assisted surgical devices*, *medical technology*
+#### Keywords: *Robotic surgery*, *Robotically assisted surgical devices*, *medical technology*